bioperl/bioperl.github.io/howtos/Beginners.md

              -outfile => $outfile});

 my $alignio_fmt = "emboss";
-my $align_io = new Bio::AlignIO(-format => $alignio_fmt,
+my $align_io = Bio::AlignIO->new(-format => $alignio_fmt,
                                  -file => $outfile);
 ```

 ### More on Bioperl

 Perhaps this article has gotten you interested in learning a bit more about Bioperl.
 Here are some other things you might want to look at:

--   [HOWTOs].
+-   [HOWTOs]().
 Each one covers a topic in some detail, but there are certainly some HOWTOs that are missing that we would like to see written.
 Would you like to become an expert and write one yourself?

 -   The module documentation.
 Each module is documented, but the quality and quantity varies by module.

--   [Bioperl scripts].
-You'll find them in the scripts/ directory and in the examples/ directory of the Bioperl package.
+-   Bioperl scripts.
+You'll find them in the *scripts/* directory and in the *examples/* directory of the Bioperl package.
 The former contains more carefully written and documented scripts that can be installed along with Bioperl.
 You should feel free to contribute scripts to either of these directories.

 ### Perl's Documentation System